Partnerships for International Research and Education

 - Science Utilization with Cloud-Based High Performance Computing

 In addition to the research goals, student education is an equally important focus of the Black Hole PIRE project.
-Students will be directly involved in all levels and areas of research and will be invited to participate in specific educational and professional development opportunities.
+Students are directly involved in all levels and areas of research and are encouraged to participate in specific educational and professional development opportunities.
 Across both the research and education goals, there is a primary aim to share achievements, knowledge, and tools with the broader public.